-Our site was located right across from the pool and there was ample parking in the grass right across from us, so the truck wasn’t cramping our spot – a nice perk.
-There’s a nice variety of campsites on the property depending on if you prefer open sun or shade and trees.
+Our site was located right across from the pool and there was ample parking in the grass right across from us, so the truck wasn't cramping our spot - a nice perk.
+There's a nice variety of campsites on the property depending on if you prefer open sun or shade and trees.
+This was my favorite spot to play pg?????.
 There are lots of nice shady tent sites as well!

 Right across from our campsite was a fenced in pool area with an adult pool with two slides, as well as a shallow kiddie pool.
 The kiddie pool and adult pool are in the same immediate area, however, so keep an eye on those little ones.

 I love my evening walks no matter where I am, and walking around Fox Den Acres Campground at night was peaceful and lovely.
 This is one of the scenic water features located on the property.
 Coming from the crushing humidity of Tennessee, I was enjoying the much cooler evenings of Pennsylvania and wasn't missing the heat from back home.